-Housing Authority of the City of Erie is a public housing agency in Erie, Pennsylvania that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of March 19th, 2019, Housing Authority of the City of Erie has 1 waiting lists that are open now or opening soon.
+Housing Authority of the City of Erie is a public housing agency in Erie, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 20th, 2019, Housing Authority of the City of Erie has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.